A BRIEF HISTORY OF FARMING

 Farming in the Middle Ages

-Things did not change much in the Middle Ages.
-For peasants life was one of toil.
-Most people in the Middle Ages lived in small villages of 20 or 30 families.
+Farming improved in the Middle Ages.
+One big improvement was the heavy plow.
+Sometime before 900 a new kind of plow was invented which plowed the heavy, clay soil of northern Europe much more efficiently.
+Another important development was the 3-field system.
 The land was divided into 3 huge fields.
 Each year 2 were sown with crops while one was left fallow (unused) to allow it to recover.
 Each peasant had some strips of land in each field.
 Most peasants owned only one ox so they had to join with other families to obtain the team of oxen needed to pull a plow.
 After plowing the land was sown.
 Men sowed grain and women planted peas and beans.

 There were no fundamental changes to farming in England the 16th century.
 Nor were there any in the 17th century although new crops such as tomatoes and potatoes were introduced.
 (Both took a long time to be accepted).
 In England much of the Fens was drained for farming.